-We hope you were able to join us for HoLa Hora Latina’s 21st HoLa Festival in September celebrating the cultural diversity of Latin America and Hispanic Heritage Month, nationally celebrated between September 15th and October 15th.
-With over 18 different food vendors, a dozen artisan crafts vendors, live music, and entertainment for all ages, we strive to provide a fun and educational event that invites all our East Tennessee neighbors to enjoy a variety of Latin American flavors and styles.
+We hope you were able to join us for HoLa Hora Latina’s HoLa Festival in September celebrating the cultural diversity of Latin America and Hispanic Heritage Month, nationally celebrated between September 15th and October 15th.
+With multiple different food vendors, a dozen artisan crafts vendors, live music, and entertainment for all ages, we strive to provide a fun and educational event that invites all our East Tennessee neighbors to enjoy a variety of Latin American flavors and styles.

 Below you will find a list of our favorite Mexican food trucks and Latin American restaurants so that you can continue to explore Hispanic cuisines offered in the Knoxville area.
-(Last month we covered our favorite non-mobile Mexican restaurants to kick off Hispanic Heritage Month)
+(Check out our favorite non-mobile Mexican restaurants to kick off Hispanic Heritage Month)

 Mexican Food Trucks: